-For years now, I have worked with people who have chronic migraine and for most of these individuals have people in their lives who are not very understanding of what they deal with on a day to day basis.
+For years now, I have worked with people who have chronic migraine, and most of these individuals have people in their lives who are not very understanding of what they deal with on a day-to-day basis.
 It never fails to amaze me when I hear somebody express how different things would most likely be if the people in their lives were to experience one or two migraines of their own.
 It got me wishing that we all could 'gift' a migraine to someone from time to time.

 Before you get mad about this topic, let me explain where I am coming from.
 By no means am I saying that I wish chronic migraine on anybody.
 After living with it for 8 years, I definitely would not wish chronic migraine on anybody, neither a friend nor enemy.
-By 'gifting a migraine’ I mean one or two migraine attacks in their lifetime so that hopefully they could develop some empathy for those who are faced with the challenges of living with chronic migraine.
-I do not mean to come off as mean-spirited, but I do think it would help create a better understanding of the effects of a migraine.
+By 'gifting a migraine,' I mean one or two migraine attacks in their lifetime so that hopefully, they could develop some empathy for those facing the challenges of living with chronic migraine.
+I do not mean to come off as mean-spirited, but I think it would help create a better understanding of the effects of a migraine.
 For people who have never experienced a migraine, there seems to be issues understanding a migraine is not simply a bad headache.

-Unfortunately I do not think it would solve all the issues faced by the migraine community, but it would definitely be a positive start.
-I do not believe people understand the effect of their support on an individual.
-Feeling supported by those you love and are surrounded by everyday makes a huge difference in an individual’s ability to continue to push forward.
-It is extremely hard to be faced with unimaginable pain every day when it seems like nobody understands or cares.
-So if doctors and loved ones were better able to empathize with the individual, the quality of life would definitely improve.
-Hopefully if everybody had an understanding of how it felt to have a migraine, not only would they be more supportive of the individuals but there may be an increased concern for research funding for better treatment options.
-The migraine community definitely needs more funding for research into causes and treatment of migraine and chronic migraine.
-So many of the 'preventative' medications available are off label uses of drugs intended for antidepressants or seizures.
-Other migraine specific medications and treatments can be so expensive that they are not an option for other individuals.
+Hopefully, if everybody understood how it felt to have a migraine, they would be more supportive of the individuals, and there may be an increased concern for research funding for better treatment options.
+The migraine community definitely needs more funding for research into the causes and treatment of migraine.
+So many of the 'preventative' medications available are off-label uses of drugs intended for antidepressants or seizures.
+Other migraine-specific medications and treatments can be so expensive that they are not an option for other individuals.
 If we could foster a greater understanding of the impact of a migraine, there is a possibility that everything else would fall into place, or at least a better place.